New York Botanical Garden: 1990s to present

-Through the next two decades, a number of projects were completed and programs were implemented.
-In 2004, the Leon Levy Visitor Center opened as the Botanical Garden's main entrance.
-It included the NYBG Shop and the Pine Tree Café.
-The following year, the Nolen Greenhouses for Living Collections opened with its publicly accessible Bourke-Sullivan Display House.
 Off-site, the institution opened The New York Botanical Garden Midtown Education Center in Manhattan in 2010.
 NYBG added a parking garage, the Peter J. Sharp Building, nearby in 2012, along with a Bedford Gate entrance to the Garden.
 NYBG restored its Lorillard Snuff Mill in 2010 and it was named the Lillian and Amy Goldman Stone Mill.
 NYBG's Humanities Research Institute, supported by The Andrew W. Mellon Foundation, was created in 2014 to stimulate public discourse about humankind's relationship with nature and the environment.
 NYBG opened an on-site restaurant, the Hudson Garden Grill, in 2015.
 It redesigned and reopened its East Gate entrance in 2017.
 The Edible Academy, an educational facility for teaching children, families, educators, and the general public about vegetable gardening, nutrition awareness, and environmental stewardship, opened in 2018.
 In February 2020, NYBG announced that it was partnering with Douglaston Development to create affordable apartments on the northwest edge of the garden.
+In January 2024, the NYBG revealed a major rebranding, developed in partnership with global brand consultancy Wolff Olins.
+The rebrand included a new logo featuring a bespoke typeface "NY Botanical Gothic", as well as a new color palette.

 Grounds

-The different spaces

 The Garden contains 50 different gardens and plant collections.
 There is a serene cascade waterfall, as well as wetlands and a 50 acre tract of original, never-logged, old-growth New York forest.

 Garden highlights include the 1890s-vintage Haupt Conservatory, designed by Lord & Burnham; the Peggy Rockefeller Rose Garden, originally laid out by Beatrix Jones Farrand in 1916; an alpine rock garden, designed and installed by Thomas H. Everett in the 1930s; an Herb Garden, designed by Penelope Hobhouse; and a 37 acre conifer collection.
 The NYBG's extensive research facilities include a propagation center, 550,000-volume research library, and an herbarium of 7.2 to 7.8 million botanical specimens dating back more than three centuries, among the largest in the world.